-These buttery Sundried Tomato Fontina Puff Pinwheels are an amazing and oh-so-simple appetizer to make.
-The sundried tomato pesto and fontina cheese are the perfect match-up and they bake in no time flat.
-You can serve these delicious pinwheels for both elegant and casual gatherings.
-Either way, they're guaranteed to be a crowd favorite.
+These buttery Sundried Tomato Puff Pastry Pinwheels feature fontina cheese making them a delicious and oh-so-simple appetizer to make.
+The sundried tomato pesto and fontina cheese are the perfect match-up and they bake beautifully golden in no time.
+You can serve these pinwheels for both elegant and casual gatherings and either way they’re guaranteed to be a crowd favorite.

 Appetizers like these puff pastry pinwheels are always a welcome site on the appetizer table.
 This same technique would work equally well using a basil pesto with fontina cheese, or even a prepared olive tapanade to save time.
 If you’re feeling really sassy you could do all three and shake things up with a trio of pinwheels.